 Click on our recent milestones below for more information.

-One of Allegion's founding values is "be safe, be healthy."
-Our first priority for our workers is their physical wellbeing, and we're proud to see that our safety performance – through the dedication of our people – reflects that.
+One of Allegion's core values is "Be safe, be healthy."
+Our top priority for our workers is their physical wellbeing, and we’re proud of the programs we have in place to support this.

 Read our Environmental, Health and Safety Policy for deeper insights into how Allegion operates.
 We work hard to protect and promote the health and safety of our people and the communities where we work, learn and live.